OptionalRule/optionalrule.github.io/_posts/2024-08-02-simplifying-runequests-critical-system.md

    - Multiples of 10 = Critical Failure
    - Numbers ending in 5 = Special Failure (a new concept we could introduce)

+Or in more simple terms:  A 10s value is always a Critical Success or Failure, and a 5s value is always a Special Success or Failure.
+It's that simple.

 This system offers several advantages:

 1. **Ease of Use**: Players only need to remember a simple pattern rather than consulting individual skill ranges.